Home / Patterns / Dan-Gun

 New Demands Introduced

-Dan-Gun doesn’t replace Chon-Ji skills — it stacks new requirements on top of them.
+Dan-Gun doesn’t replace Chon-Ji skills — it layers new constraints on top of them.

 • Managing posture with higher arm positions